 Crimson Snapper are mainly targeted using fish traps and trawl gear.
 The impacts of fish traps on the benthic habitat are limited to the effects of fish traps on the seabed.
 To avoid excessive interaction with the seabed, fish traps are set separately and not attached to one another.
-In 2015, fish traps covered less than 0.0001 per cent of the total fishery area.
+In 2016, fish traps covered less than 0.0001% of the total fishery area.
 "Ghost fishing" (i.e. the continued fishing by lost gear) of fish traps is not considered to be significant in terms of either its impact or occurrence.
 Underwater video observation of fish traps during commercial fishing operations in northern Australia has shown the unimpeded entry and exit of fish from fish traps of the same design as used in the fisheries targeting Crimson Snapper.
 There are few bycatch issues associated with using fish traps as most bycatch species are released alive.

-In the Demersal Fishery, the impact of trawl gear is limited to two trawl zones (Zones A & B).
-In 2015, the area trawled covered 1.59 per cent of these zones.
-Trawl gear is also currently being trialled in the Timor Reef Fishery, with trawling covering 2.3 per cent of the fishery area in 2015.
+In the DF, the impact of trawl gear is limited to two trawl zones (A and B).
+In 2016, the area trawled covered 2.6% of these zones.
+Trawl gear is also currently being trialled in the TRF, with trawling covering 2.8% of the fishery area in 2016.